 TEWL (Transepidermal Water Loss) in Dogs

-• The most useful home approach is consistency: gentle bathing, thorough rinsing, and avoiding fragranced or harsh products during flare windows.
+• The most useful home approach is consistency — gentle bathing, thorough rinsing, and avoiding fragranced or harsh products during flare windows.

-What TEWL Measures in Everyday Terms
+What Does TEWL Measure in Dogs?

 TEWL (Transepidermal Water Loss) in Dogs is the rate at which water escapes from the body through the outer skin layer into the air.
 It is not “sweating” and it is not the same as dehydration; it is a skin-barrier measurement that reflects how well the epidermis holds water in and keeps irritants out (Shimada, 2008).
 When the barrier is less durable, transepidermal water loss dogs readings rise, even if the coat still looks normal.
 That is why TEWL is used in veterinary dermatology research as a more reliable, less variable way to talk about barrier function than “looks dry.”